cryptopunksnotdead/punks.sandbox/opensea/README.md

 that is about 60 minutes x 60 seconds equals 3600 seconds thus, about three hours.

-If now download in step two the images that's another three hours and so on.
+If you now download in step two the images that's another three hours and so on.